NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Terrain Profilier" link="https://worldwind.arc.nasa.gov/java/latest/webstart/TerrainProfiler.jnlp" imgUrl="/img/java/terrainprofiler_01_250.jpg" %}}
-This application shows the terrain profile layer in action with its various controls.
-It allows you to view a realtime section profile graph for any place on the planet, at any scale - continent, country or mountain range... just by moving the mouse.
+Shows the terrain profile layer in action with its various controls.
+Allows a view of a realtime section profile graph for any place on the planet, at any scale - continent, country or mountain range... just by moving the mouse.

 It proves particularly useful to explore the ocean floors where the bathymetry data reveals important geologic features.
 {{% /panel %}}